Assault with a deadly weapon (firearm or other) or with force likely to cause great bodily injury

 Crime Involving Moral Turpitude (CIMT)

 Ninth Circuit held it is a CIMT.2The Ninth Circuit en banc reversed past precedent and remanded to the BIA to decide in the first instance whether § 245(a)(1) is a crime involving moral turpitude, in light of changes in state and federal law.
 Ceron v.
 Holder, 747 F.3d 773 (9th Cir 2014) (en banc).
 The BIA reaffirmed its opinion that all subsections of § 245(a) are CIMTs.
 Matter of Wu, 27 I&N Dec.
 8 (BIA 2017).
 Subsequently the court deferred to the BIA and held that essentially all of § 245(a) is a CIMT, when it deferred to the BIA’s holding that a previous version of 245(a)(1), which had included what now is in 245(a)(1)-(4), was categorical a CIMT.
 Safaryan v.
-Barr, No. 16-74039, 2020 WL 5553321 (9th Cir.
-Sept.
-17, 2020) (defers to BIA’s holding that former Pen C § 245(a)(1) which prohibited “assault upon the person of another with a deadly weapon or instrument other than a firearm or by any means of force likely to produce great bodily injury” is categorically a CIMT).
+Barr, 975 F.3d 976 (9th Cir.
+2020) (defers to BIA’s holding that former Pen C § 245(a)(1) which prohibited “assault upon the person of another with a deadly weapon or instrument other than a firearm or by any means of force likely to produce great bodily injury” is categorically a CIMT).

 Other Removal Grounds